yl-wang996/BODex/README.md

 [Project page](https://pku-epic.github.io/BODex/) ｜ [Paper](https://arxiv.org/abs/2412.16490)

+## Introduction
+### Main Features
+- **Grasp Synthesis**: Generate force-closure grasps for floating dexterous hands, such as the Shadow, Allegro, and Leap Hand.
+- **Trajectory Planning**: Plan approaching trajectories for hands mounted on robotic arms, e.g., UR10e + Shadow Hand systems.

+### Highlights
+- **Efficient**: Capable of synthesizing millions of grasps per day using a single NVIDIA 3090 GPU.
+- **Generalizable**: Supports different hands and a wide range of objects, e.g., those from [ShapeNet](https://shapenet.org/).

 ## Getting Started
 1. Before `git clone` this repository, please make sure that the git lfs has been installed with `sudo apt install git-lfs`.